 As summer returns, so too does the Farmers’ Market at Harvard, which runs on Tuesday from mid-June through November (Noon-6pm).
 For the 2019 season, the Market will run June 11 through November 26.
 Vendor applications for the 2019 Market will be online February 1st.

-Casey Monahan, the Cunningham Curatorial Assistant for the Collection in the Division of European and American Art, will give this gallery talk.
+Jen Thum, the Inga Maren Otto Curatorial Fellow in the Division of Academic and Public Programs, will give this gallery talk.

 Our galleries are full of stories—this series of drop-in talks gives visitors a chance to hear the best ones!
 The talks highlight new works on view, take a fresh look at old favorites, investigate artists’ materials and techniques, and reveal the latest discoveries by curators, conservators, fellows, visiting artists, technologists, and other contributors.

 Free with museums admission.
 Gallery talks are limited to 15 people and tickets...

 The course brings together professionals, executives, graduate students, fellows, and community members in learning how to skillfully mediate to create value and resolve disputes.
 Participants will emerge from the course with a toolkit of skills, approaches, and tactics to negotiate and manage disputes in any setting.
 Participants will also receive a signed certificate of completion from the Program on Negotiation at Harvard Law School.

 The seminar will be held each Tuesday evening, 6:00 p.m. – 9:00 p.m., September 24 – December 10, 2019 on the Harvard Law School Campus...